Court System Not Divorce Act Needs Overhaul

 Custody of the children

 One of the top concerns for separating and divorcing parents is who will have custody of the children.
-Is it going to be one parent that has sole custody and takes care of the children all the time?
+Is it going to be one parent who has sole custody and takes care of the children all the time?

 Divorce Act Needs Overhaul Conclusion